SENSUIKAN!

 5 April 1943:

-Departs Rabaul for for her first supply mission to Lae, New Guinea with 3.3 tons of weapons and ammunition, 22 tons of clothing, 15 tons of food, supply drums and 30 passengers.
-She returns with 29 passengers, including four soldiers of the 41st Infantry Regiment, returning the unit's flag to Rabaul.
-Several hours after departure from Lae, the I-6 sights enemy torpedo (PT) boats but manages to crash-dive in time.
+Arrives at Lae, where the cargo is transferred to Daihatsu barges.
+I-6 embarks 29 passengers, including four soldiers of the 41st Infantry Regiment, returning the unit's flag to Rabaul.
+Soon after her departure from Lae, I-6 sights enemy torpedo boats, but manages to crash-dive in time.

 7 April 1943: